 Are there mechanics on the course?

-We highly encourage all participants to know basic safety and repair skills, including fixing a flat tire.
+We highly encourage all participants to know basic safety and repair skills, including how to fix a flat tire.
 Be prepared and bring your own pump or CO2 and extra tubes for your bike.
-However, if you are still unable to make the repair, SAG drivers will be following all ride routes and can assist you with any minor mechanical issue you may have.
+However, if you are still unable to make the repair, SAG drivers will be following all ride routes and can assist you with any minor mechanical issues you may have.

 How many aid stations will be on the course?